Ophthalmic Technician

 New, state-of-the-art lab space is being built for the Ophthalmic Technician program.
 The space will include a classroom and lab space for two examination lanes, two diagnostic exam rooms, and leading-edge equipment.

-At ECC, all Ophthalmic Technician program diagnostic components are overseen by a credentialed ophthalmologist.
+At ECC, all diagnostic components of the Ophthalmic Technician program are overseen by a credentialed ophthalmologist.
 ECC's Ophthalmic Technician program graduates will be prepared to sit for the Certified Ophthalmic Technician exam (COT) offered through the Joint Commission on Allied Health Personnel in Ophthalmology (JCAHPO).

 Are you interested in becoming an ophthalmic technician?